 Another such strategy is antenna tilt, which reduces the interference.
 This technique increases the coverage of network by a substantial amount (by how much?
 Give references to any statistics), which is equivalent to putting any other optimization technique.
 This incurs a minimal cost in implementation and has a good impact on network strength and interference indexes.
-If tilt optimization is used along with remote electrical tilt (RET) antennas, this optimization is as good as self-optimizing networks (SON).
+If tilt optimization is used along with remote electrical tilt (RET) antennas, this optimization is as good as selfoptimizing networks (SON).

-and coverage.
+Fig 3.
+Impact of antenna tilt on network and coverage.
 (Viavi Solutions, 2015, P4)